 International safety and security for students, faculty, and staff traveling abroad is a top priority for all U.S. colleges and universities many of whom base their programming and travel policies on safety information issued by the U.S. Department of State.
 With the announcement of a new leveled Travel Advisory system, institutions across the United States may need to review and revise their travel policies.

-On January 23 at 2:00 p.m.
-(EST) we will host Carmella Donahue, Director of Outreach and Training from the Bureau of Consular Affairs, U.S. Department of State who will review the new Travel Advisory levels, the redesigned travel.state.gov website, and answer your questions.
-Invite your international risk managers, legal counsel, and education abroad colleagues to watch with you in the same room.
+On January 23, 2018 NAFSA hosted Carmella Donahue, Director of Outreach and Training from the Bureau of Consular Affairs, U.S. Department of State who reviewed the new Travel Advisory levels, the redesigned travel.state.gov website, and answered your questions.
+International risk managers, legal counsel, and education abroad colleagues are encouraged to watch with you in the same room.

 Government Connections are online events and are free and open to all international education professionals.
 If time allows, questions will be accepted via the Q&A box at the end of the presentation.
 However, we encourage you to submit your questions in advance through the registration process.
 The presentation will be recorded and made available for replay within a few days of the live event.